Aurangabad: Climate

 Most of the rainfall occurs in the monsoon season from June to September.
-Thunderstorms occur between November to April.
+Thunderstorms occur between November and April.
 Average annual rainfall is 710 mm.
-The city is often cloudy during the monsoon season and the cloud cover may remain together for days.
+The city is often cloudy during the monsoon season and the cloud cover may persist for days.
 The daily maximum temperature in the city often drops to around 22 °C due to the cloud cover and heavy rains.

+Aurangabad has been ranked the 36th best "National Clean Air City" (under Category 1 >10L Population cities) in India.

 Geology

-The entire area is covered by the Deccan Traps lava flows of Upper Cretaceous to Lower Eocene age.
-The lava flows are overlain by thin alluvial deposits along the Kham and Sukhana river.
-The basaltic lava flows belonging to the Deccan Trap is the only major geological formation occurring in Aurangabad.
-The lava flows are horizontal and each flow has two distinct units.
-The upper layers consist of vesiculara and amygdaloidal zeolitic basalt while the bottom layer consists of massive basalt.
+The entire area is covered by the Deccan Traps lava flows of the Upper Cretaceous to Lower Eocene ages.
+The lava flows are overlain by thin alluvial deposits along the Kham and Sukhana rivers.
+The basaltic lava flows are the only major geological formation in Aurangabad.
+The lava flows are horizontal, and each flow has two distinct units.
+The upper layers consist of vesiculara and amygdaloidal zeolitic basalt, while the bottom layer consists of massive basalt.
 The lava flows are individually different in their ability to receive as well as hold water in storage and to transmit it.
-The difference in the productivity of groundwater in various flows arises as a result of their inherent physical properties such as porosity and permeability.
-The groundwater occurs under water table conditions and is mainly controlled by the extent of its secondary porosity i.e. thickness of weathered rocks and spacing of joints and fractures.
+The difference in the productivity of groundwater in various flows arises as a result of their inherent physical properties, such as porosity and permeability.
+The groundwater occurs under water table conditions and is mainly controlled by the extent of its secondary porosity, i.e. thickness of weathered rocks and spacing of joints and fractures.
 The highly weathered vesicular trap and underlying weathered jointed and fractured massive trap constitutes the main water-yielding zones.
 The soil is mostly formed from igneous rocks and is black, medium black, shallow and calcareous types having different depths and profiles.

 Demographics

-According to the 2011 Indian Census, Aurangabad has a population of 1,175,116, of which 609,206 are males and 565,910 are females.
-Population in the age range of 0 to 6 years is 158,779.
-The total number of literates in Aurangabad was 889,224, which constituted 75.67% of the population with male literacy of 79.34% and female literacy of 71.72%.
+According to the 2011 Indian Census, Aurangabad had a population of 1,175,116, of which 609,206 were males and 565,910 were females.
+Of these, 158,779 were in the age range of 0 to 6 years.
+The total number of literate people in Aurangabad was 889,224, which constituted 75.67% of the population with male literacy of 79.34% and female literacy of 71.72%.
 The effective literacy rate of 7+ population of Aurangabad was 87.5%, of which male literacy rate was 92.2% and female literacy rate was 82.5%.
-The Scheduled Castes and Scheduled Tribes population is 229,223 and 15,240 respectively.
+The Scheduled Castes and Scheduled Tribes population was 229,223 and 15,240, respectively.
 There were 236659 households in Aurangabad in 2011.

 Religion

-The majority of the population in Aurangabad are Hindu (51%), followed by 30% Muslim, 15.2% Buddhist and 1.6% Jain.
-There are a substantial number of adherents of Sikhism and Christianity in the city.
-Buddhists are of Navayana tradition who are mostly scheduled castes.
+The majority of the population in Aurangabad are Hindu (51%), followed by Muslim (30%), Buddhist (15.2%) and Jain (1.6%).
+There are also a substantial number of adherents of Sikhism and Christianity in the city.
+Buddhists are of Navayana tradition, who are mostly scheduled castes.

 Language

 Marathi is the official language of the city.
-Marathi is also the most commonly spoken language in the city, followed by Urdu and Hindi.
+It is also the most commonly spoken language in the city, followed by Urdu and Hindi.